paulveillard/cybersecurity-bots/README.md

 > A collection of awesome framework, libraries, learning tutorials, videos, webcasts, technical resources and cool stuff about bots.
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

+## What are Bots?
+*Bots typically imitate or replace human user behavior.* Because they are automated, they operate much faster than human users.
+They carry out useful functions, such as customer service or indexing search engines, but they can also come in the form of malware – used to gain total control over a computer.

+Internet bots can also be referred to as spiders, crawlers, or web bots.

 ## Table of Contents
 - [Voice bots](#voice-bots)
 - [Newsletters](#newsletters)